ersc-docs/ersc-docs.github.io/pages/A-Seamless-Modding-Rewrite.md

 save_file_extension = `co2`
 ```

- Change where it says `co2` into as an example `Moddedco2`, then make a copy of your `ER0000.co2` file and rename the copy into `ER0000.Moddedco2`.
+ Change where it says `co2` into as an example `Moddedco2`,<br />
+ then make a copy of your `ER0000.co2` file and rename the copy into `ER0000.Moddedco2`.<br />
- This will separate Seamless Coop only saves and saves using other mods so you dont accidently open them up and lose a lot of modded items on those characters.
+ This will separate Seamless Coop only saves and saves using other mods.<br />
+ So you dont accidently open them up and lose a lot of modded items on those characters.

 </details>